 Both Myer-Briggs Type Development and theories discussed below start with the observation that individuals and societies “construct” mental models or world views that filter all their interactions with the underlying reality of the universe around them.
 Garvey-Berger says we can consider ourselves held “Subject” to the limitations of the worldviews we hold.
 Development is then about making more and more of our unexamined limitations “Object” by taking a wider and wider perspective.
 When an individual succeeds in expanding his perspective to the point that significant neural development occurs, she can move on to the next stage of development.
 Of course, we then encounter a new set of issues that hold us “Subject” and again, growth requires taking an ever-continuing wider perspective.
 Graves call this process “Emergent Cyclical Levels of Existence”.

 Graves’ Spiral theory of step-wise adult cognitive development proposes that as our brains mature and grow more neural paths; we are able to engage in more complex processing.
 Growth allows us to step beyond innate preferences (Type) and current capacity in a broad sense to conscious use of other capacities.
-These neurologically-based cognitive changes coalesce into discrete developmental levels called by Garvey-Berger Forms of Mind₫.
-As we move up to more complex levels of cognitive development, we have more and more options available for processing information and dealing with our environment.
-Unfortunately, those we leave behind at the previous level can’t yet follow our newly-formed, more complex thought processes and mutually-antagonistic antibodies develop between those at the old level and a group who have moved on to another Form of Mind (e.g. American politics).
+These neurologically-based cognitive changes coalesce into discrete developmental stages called by Garvey-Berger Forms of Mind₫.
+As we move up to more complex stages of cognitive development, we have more and more options available for processing information and dealing with our environment.
+Unfortunately, those we leave behind at the previous stage can’t yet follow our newly-formed, more complex thought processes and mutually-antagonistic antibodies develop between those at the old stage and a group who have moved on to another Form of Mind (e.g. American politics).

 The current economic and ecological crisis was predicable: stages of development become toxic before adherents grow into the next level.
 People run into complex, insurmountable problems and bump up against conflicting ideas and broader perspectives that are incomprehensible to their current Form of Mind₫.
 Obviously failing actions are recklessly repeated with increasingly ruinous results.
 As Maya Angelo says, “we did the best we could with what we knew, and when we knew better, we did better.”
 So, at its most basic, development is about doing better by knowing better.
 The more accurately your constructed mental models correspond to the real world, the better you will cope with your life conditions.